KislakCenter/openn/doc/TechnicalReadMe_DRAFT.txt

     0284_0003

+Note that what parts of a document are imaged and their order will depend on the providing institution's practice and policies.
+The order and description of each image will be given in each document's TEI description's `<facsimile>`.
+See below for more information on document descriptions.

 The rest of the file name indicates the derivative and file type of the image.
 Images are either TIFF `.tif` or JPEG `.jpg`.
 There are three derivative types.
 They are:

 - a full-sized master image, typically a TIFF;
-- a web JPEG image is 1800 pixels on its longest side; and
+- a web JPEG image that is 1800 pixels on its longest side; and
 - a thumbnail JPEG that is 190 pixels on its longest side.

 The file names indicate the derivative type through a tag, which is